ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 Do not wait until the last minute!
 If you try to schedule a presentation on the last day of the course, it may already be too late to get everything done in time!
 {{% /notice %}}

-As with any assignment in this course, if you have any questions at all please post in the course discussion forums on Canvas.
+As with any assignment in this course, if you have any questions at all please contact the instructor or post in the course discussion channel.